SKRInternationals/TouchServer/README.md

 # TouchServer

 - TouchServer is part of [TouchDroid](https://www.github.com/Akshayaap/TouchDroid).
-This is Windows Server to capture data from the Network sent by TouchDroid Application and Register Appropreate Events to the Operating System.
+This is Linux/Windows Server to capture data from the Network sent by TouchDroid Application and Register Appropreate Events to the Operating System.
 - Repositoty to Android Application is [Here](https://www.github.com/Akshayaap/TouchDroid).

   ## Table of Content